smikodanic/regoch-websocket/README.md

 ## subprotocol "jsonRWS"
 Basic subprotocol for message exchange between server & client is the **jsonRWS** &copy; subprotocol.
-It's the new, invented websocket subprotocol.
+It is the websocket subprotocol invented by the Regoch.org project.

 *Subprotocol description:*
 The subprotocol is created for communication between websocket server and client.

 *Subprotocol definitons:*

 a) Client have to send message in valid JSON format.
 Fields: **{id:string, from:string, to:string|string[], cmd:string, payload?:any}**

 b) Server have to send message in valid JSON format.
 Fields: **{id:string, from:string, to:string|string[], cmd:string, payload?:any}**

 c) The incoming message is converted from string to object.

 d) The outgoing message is converted from object to string.